dprint/dprint/docs/editor-extension-development.md

 - u32 - Message id of the format to cancel

 Response: Clients should not expect a message back.
 This message is fire and forget.
 Remember though, you may still receive a response from the CLI for this cancelled message.
 In that case, just ignore the message.

-#### `9` - Notification (Service to Client)

-TODO: is there a need for this?
-Might not do it.

-Message body:

-- todo: look at what the lsp does

-Response: No response